edinburgh-seismicity-hub/ETAS.inlabru/README.md

 - Add inversion modelling based on original code
 - Modify the implementation so that the generic Hawkes code can go into inlabru and the ETAS triggering function code stay in this package
-- Implement time varying incompleteness model (Farnaz Kamranzad)
+- Implement time varying incompleteness model by [Farnaz Kamranzad] (https://www.linkedin.com/in/farnaz-kamranzad-a03820265/?originalSubdomain=uk)

 ## Roadmap